A mechanical bestiary

 Automaton Clocks of the Renaissance

-The thirty-one automaton clocks presented in this exhibition and book are the largest group ever displayed.
+The thirty-one automaton clocks presented in this book are the largest group ever displayed.